ibm-cloud-docs/account/iam-userinv.md

 {: #api-accepting}
 {: api}

-If the invited user is already a member of {{site.data.keyword.cloud_notm}, they can accept invitations by using the API.
+If the invited user is already a member of {{site.data.keyword.cloud_notm}}, they can accept invitations by using the API.
 In the following example, the `ACCOUNT_ID` is the ID of the targeted account that the user is invited to join and the `IAM_TOKEN` belongs to the invitee.

 ```curl
 curl --request POST \